NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 <br>
 <br>

-# Step 4: Registry Script
+## Step 4: Registry Script

-### Theory:

-In this step, we will create `slider_registry.py` in the same location as the Model and Manipulator modules.
-We will use the registry script to have the number display on the screen when the primitive is selected..
+In this step, you will create `slider_registry.py` in the same location as the Model and Manipulator modules.
+You will use the registry script to have the number display on the screen when the prim is selected..

-## Step 4.1: Import from Model and Manipulator
+### Step 4.1: Import from Model and Manipulator

 After creating the registry script, import from the Model and Manipulator, as well as `import typing` to help make the script more readable, like so: